maximegalon5/RepData_PeerAssessment1/PA1_template.md

 ## The interval with the maximum average steps is 835
 ```

-The interval with the maximum average number of steps was 835, 206.1698113.

 ## Imputing missing values

 The following code was run to ascertain where the missing NAs were located.